bigbio/quantms/docs/output.md

 7. If multiple search engines were chosen, a combined FDR is calculated
 8. Single run PSM/Peptide-level FDR filtering
 9. If localization of modifications was requested, Luciphor2 is applied via the OpenMS adapter
-10. (**DDA-LFQ**) Protein inference and labelfree quantification based on spectral counting or MS1 feature detection, alignment and integration with OpenMS' ProteomicsLFQ.
+10. (**DDA-LFQ**) Protein inference and label-free quantification based on spectral counting or MS1 feature detection, alignment and integration with OpenMS' ProteomicsLFQ.
 Performs an additional experiment-wide FDR filter on protein (and if requested peptide/PSM-level).
 11. (**DDA-ISO**) Extracts and normalizes isobaric labeling
 12. (**DDA-ISO**) Protein inference using the OpenMS ProteinInference tool.
-In addition, protein FDR filterting is performed in this step for Isobaric datasets (TMT, iTRAQ).
+In addition, protein FDR filtering is performed in this step for Isobaric datasets (TMT, iTRAQ).
 13. (**DDA-ISO**) Protein Quantification
 14. Generation of QC reports using pMultiQC a library for QC proteomics data analysis.